TahleeJ/OffshoreWindRecruiter-1323/README.md

 - Run `npm install` which will create and fill a folder called "node_modules".
 This should be run whenever new node packages have been added

 ## React Webpage
-1. Open the project in an IDE
+1. (Optional) Open the cloned repository in an IDE
-2. Open a terminal and go to the root directory
+2. Open a terminal session of your choosing and go to the root directory
 3. Run `npm start` to launch a dev version

 ## Local Firebase Instance (Frontend Optional)